-1.2 Current Conditions
+6.2 Current Conditions

-The metropolitan Chicago region has many assets, including a diversified economy with regional specializations in several key sectors, including energy, freight and logistics, manufacturing, financial and related services, health and bio-medical.
-The region is home to a number of world class universities, such as Northwestern, the University of Chicago, and the University of Illinois at Chicago (UIC) and research laboratories like Argonne, Abbott, and Fermilab.
-The region has strong business and other civic organizations as well as a philanthropic community with a long history of supporting diverse initiatives.
+The metropolitan Chicago region has many assets, including a diversified economy with regional specializations in several key sectors, including biomedical/biotechnical, advanced materials manufacturing, and transportation/logistics, as well as emerging specialization clusters like green energy and technology.

+The region is home to a number of world class universities, such as Northwestern University, the University of Chicago, and the University of Illinois at Chicago (UIC) and research laboratories like Argonne, Abbott, and Fermilab.
+The region has strong business and civic organizations as well as a philanthropic community with a long history of supporting diverse initiatives.

 In recent years, numerous important innovations have been brought to market by our region's firms and research institutions.
-While examples abound, here are just a few recent notable cases: Abbott Laboratories, which has its U.S. headquarters in Lake County, produced a new drug-eluting stent, which prevents previously opened arteries from closing.
-The Gas Technology Institute (GTI), located in Des Plaines, developed a method for enhanced heat recovery from steam generators and water heaters, a new process which can greatly increase fuel-to-steam efficiency and result in greener, more fuel efficient industrial products.
-Groupon, a popular Website based in Chicago and now operating in markets across the U.S., has harnessed the unique concept of collective buying to promise businesses a minimum number of customers and, in turn, offer deals for consumers that aren't available elsewhere.

-At the same time, both the available data, as well as interviews with practitioners in the innovation field, indicate that the region is underperforming and falling behind other places in the U.S. While these new types of technologies and business models are certainly emerging here, the available data indicate that our region is not doing as well as it should (see Figure 42).
-The metropolitan Chicago region is generating fewer successful commercialized innovations from technology transfer programs, employing fewer workers in research and development (R&D) jobs, and receiving less venture capital funding.
+While examples abound, here are just a few recent notable cases.
+Abbott Laboratories, with its national headquarters in Lake County, produced a new drug-eluting stent that prevents previously opened arteries from closing.
+The Gas Technology Institute (GTI), located in Des Plaines, developed a method for enhanced heat recovery from steam generators and water heaters, a new process that can greatly increase fuel-to-steam efficiency and result in greener, more fuel efficient industrial products.
+Groupon, a popular website based in Chicago and now operating in markets across the U.S., has harnessed the unique concept of collective buying to promise businesses a minimum number of customers and, in turn, offer deals for consumers that aren't available elsewhere.
+At the same time, both the available data, as well as interviews with practitioners in the innovation field, indicate that the region is underperforming and falling behind other places in the U.S. While new types of technologies and business models are certainly emerging locally, the available data indicate that our region is not doing as well as it should.
+The metropolitan Chicago region is generating fewer successful commercialized innovations from technology transfer programs, employing fewer workers in research and development (R&D) jobs (see Figure 38), and receiving less venture capital funding.
 The pace of innovation (as reflected in the number of patent applications) has stagnated.
 Furthermore, there is a strong sense within the business community that the Chicago region is simply not perceived as being a hotbed of innovation, in comparison to other places such as Silicon Valley, Boston's Route 128 Technology Corridor, or North Carolina's "Research Triangle."